SamiulBehindYou/Expense_management/README.md

 # Expense_management
- This website create for calculating students daily meal account.
+ This website create for calculating students daily expenses.